cedar-book/BTS-Core-work/notes/myPlan-items.rst

   - examine

-* where/how classes and other functions have been used in the BitShares application code (programs)
+* where/how classes and other functions/methods have been used in the BitShares application code (programs)

   - find sample program area from the existing code
   - examine